vertica/vertica-python/README.md

 ### Using COPY FROM

+:warning: Prerequisites: Only files on the client system should be loaded via these methods below.
+Files on the server system should run "COPY target-table FROM 'path‑to‑data'" with `Cursor.execute()`.

 There are 2 methods to do copy:

 #### Method 1: "COPY FROM STDIN" sql with Cursor.copy()